 Despite the fact that a Fall 2012 Cochrane Library Review (often considered the gold standard of independent inquiry and scientific objectivity) reports that home birth is as safe or in many cases actually safer than hospital birth, and an international review of over half a million out of hospital births published in August 2019 again confirmed the safety of home birth, the American obstetrical community continues to publicly oppose home birth, citing “safety concerns” as their main argument against it.

 “…[T]heir train wreck or their disaster shows up at my doorstep and I become responsible for their irresponsibility,” said an Indiana-based obstetrician, who believes homebirth midwives do not practice an appropriate standard of care.

 “We only see what goes wrong,” explained an East Coast obstetrician to me.

-“As time goes on and I speak more candidly with physicians, I realize how little they know about what we do,” she tells me.
-“They didn’t know we use a Doppler to listen the baby in labor, for instance.”
-Most homebirth midwives also carry oxygen and pitocin.
-“It’s hard not to get frustrated with them,” Julia continues, “but the responsibility also rests on midwives for perpetuating these adversarial relationships … We know we have valuable information and a relationship with that mom.
-When we walk in there as midwives that have a chip on our shoulder, with a defensive posture, doctors perceive us being unwilling to cooperate.”
+“It’s hard not to get frustrated with them,” Julia continues.
+“But the responsibility also rests on midwives for perpetuating these adversarial relationships … We know we have valuable information and a relationship with that mom.
+When we walk in there as midwives who have a chip on our shoulder, with a defensive posture, doctors perceive us being unwilling to cooperate.”

-This positive attitude towards homebirth makes so much sense and is one clue to how we can make our birthing system safer: A baby slated to be born at home who is instead delivered in the hospital should not be seen as “a failed homebirth,” but as a safe delivery.
+This positive attitude towards home birth makes so much sense.
+A baby whose mom wanted to birth at home but comes to the hospital to deliver instead should not be seen as “a failed home birth,” but a safe delivery.

 Birth should be a joyous, safe, and fun experience, whether a woman is birthing at home or in the hospital.